 RMIT International University Vietnam is the Asian hub of RMIT University, operating from campuses in Hanoi and Ho Chi Minh City.

-RMIT Vietnam offers diverse academic programs (all taught in English), and there are also unlimited exchange opportunities available to RMIT students.
+RMIT Vietnam offers diverse academic programs (all taught in English), and there are unlimited semester study opportunities available to RMIT students.

-- Apply now for semester two in Vietnam: applications due 1 March
+- Apply now for Semester Two (June start) in Vietnam: applications due 1 March

 - Cheap cost of living

 - Easy to match your academic programs for credit

 What can I study in Vietnam?